SriSaiVikram2498/TaskManagerApp/README.md

-# Todolis Project
+# TaskManager Project

 ## Overview

-Todolis is a modern web application developed using ASP.NET Core for the backend and Angular (TypeScript) for the frontend.
+TaskManager is a modern web application developed using ASP.NET Core for the backend and Angular (TypeScript) for the frontend.
 The project is a task management tool designed to help users organize and manage their daily tasks efficiently.

 ## Features